robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

 called with different arguments.
 The newer listener version 3 is more powerful and generally recommended.

+.. note:: The listener interface is used also by `custom console loggers`_.

 __ `Registering listeners from command line`_
 __ `Libraries as listeners`_